thi-ng/umbrella/packages/meta-css/README.md

 #### Media query prefixes

-This toolchain doesn't pre-generate media-query-specific versions of any CSS class, and any class ID/token can be prefixed with any number of media query IDs (separated by `:`).
+This toolchain doesn't pre-generate media-query-specific versions of any CSS class, and any utility class ID/token can be prefixed with any number of media query IDs (separated by `:`).
 These [media queries are defined as part of the framework generation specs](#media-query-definitions) and when used as a prefix, multiple query IDs can be combined freely.
-For example, the meta-stylesheet `a:hover {
-dark:bg-blue dark:anim:bg-anim2 }` will auto-create two separate CSS
-`@media`-query blocks for the query IDs `dark` and `(dark AND anim)`:
+For example, the meta-stylesheet `a:hover { dark:bg-blue dark:anim:bg-anim2 }` will auto-create two separate CSS `@media`-query blocks for the query IDs `dark` and `(dark AND anim)`:

 ```css